 What’s Next

-The tool set already includes snapshot save/restore for reproducible debugging sessions, machine configuration, and chip-state inspection for VIC-II, SID, and CIA.
+The VICE MCP tool set already includes snapshot save/restore for reproducible debugging sessions, machine configuration, and chip-state inspection for VIC-II, SID, and CIA.
 Next up: better support for multi-machine setups (C128, VIC-20, PET) and richer display tools for bitmap and multicolor graphics modes.